Become an IRS Partner to Help in Your Community

 View this YouTube video to see how you can help others in your community prepare tax returns.

-If you are interested in becoming a volunteer but need to find an organization in your area to link up with, please email firstname.lastname@example.org with your contact information along with the city and state where you want to become a volunteer.
+If you are interested in becoming a volunteer but need to find an organization in your area to link up with, please email firstname.lastname@example.org with your completed Form 14310.
+Make sure to include your contact information along with the city and state where you want to become a volunteer.
 Your information will be forwarded to the appropriate local IRS office.